replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ## Examples

-This section provides example use cases for the Replicated SDK API.
+This section provides example use cases for the Replicated SDK APIs.

 ### Support Update Checks in Your Admin Console

-The Replicated SDK API `api/v1/app/updates` endpoint returns details about new releases that are available to an instance for upgrade.
+The `api/v1/app/updates` endpoint returns details about new releases that are available to an instance for upgrade.
 If your application includes an admin console, you could use the `api/v1/app/updates` endpoint to allow your users to easily check for available updates from the admin console.

 Additionally, to make it easier for users to upgrade to new versions of your application, you could provide customer-specific upgrade instructions in your admin console by injecting values returned by the `/api/v1/license/info` endpoint.